TPS College, Patna

-TPS College, Patna also known as Thakur Prasad Singh College is a general degree college in Patna, Bihar, India.
-It was established to perpetuate the memory of Thakur Prasad in the year 1960.
-It is the constituent unit of Patliputra University.
-College offers degrees in Arts, Science and conducts some vocational courses.
+TPS College, Patna, also known as Thakur Prasad Singh College, is a general degree college in Patna, Bihar, India.
+It was established to perpetuate the memory of Thakur Prasad in 1960.
+It is a constituent unit of Patliputra University.
+The college offers degrees in Arts, Science, and also conducts some vocational courses.

 History

 When the college was established, it was affiliated with Bihar University.
 Later on, after the establishment of Magadh University, the college got affiliated to it in 1962.
 The college was made a constituent unit of Magadh University by the Government of Bihar in 1977.
 At present, it is a constituent unit of Patliputra University since March 2018.

+Campus

+TPS College is located at MIG Road, Chiraiyatand, Khasmahal, Mithapur, Patna, Bihar 800001.

+The campus includes academic and administrative blocks, laboratories, a library, and basic facilities for students.

 Degrees and courses

 College offers the following degrees and courses: